Harnessing Digital Supply Chain Transformation for Asset Maintenance

 Logistics predominantly utilize technology to streamline transactions, support core operations, and enhance data analysis for informed decision-making.
 However, as highlighted by McKinsey, there remains a challenge in combining cross-functional data and effectively leveraging advanced analytics for demand forecasting and performance assessment.
 To overcome these challenges, we recommend closely following the profiles of emerging technology trends to better understand their potential and practical applications.

 Robotic Process Automation (RPA) & Hyper-Automation

 Gartner refers to hyper-automation as a “business-driven approach” used by companies to identify and address the processes necessary to be automated for better KPIs, more revenue, and faster ROI.
 No digital transformation is possible without RPA and the complete replacement of routine human operations throughout the supply chain networks by robotics alternatives.

-According to Gartner’s report, global RPA software revenue is expected to reach $1.89 billion by the end of 2021, an increase of 19% from 2020.
+According to Polaris Market Research, the RPA market size and share was valued at USD 2.66 billion in 2022.
 Forrester states “one in every four information workers inside the supply chain networks receives help from software bots,” a fact that proves RPA is capturing the industry.

 As a growing technology trend, RPA enables the rise of IPA (Intelligent Process Automation), the gradual elimination of paperwork, RPAaaS mainstream trends, the efficient blending of human experience, manual and digital efforts, as well as the proliferation of RPA across the components of the supply chain.